- 2.5 cumulative GPA or higher

 NSE Payment Plans

 - Plan A: You will pay in-state tuition and fees at your host campus.
-This plan is only available if you are an Arizona resident for tuition purposes.
+The University of Arizona is currently not participating in Plan A.

 - Plan B: You continue to pay regular UA tuition and fees.
 This plan allows for your scholarships and financial aid awards to remain unchanged during your exchange.

 - $80 application fee (non-refundable; applied once application is submitted).

 - $220 program fee (non-refundable; applied once an exchange placement is accepted).

 - Housing: On-campus housing is available at most NSE campuses and in some cases may be required or strongly encouraged.
 Check out the campus profiles on www.nse.org for all campuses you are considering to find out about the housing options/requirements as well as the costs.

 - Transportation: You will need to make your own travel arrangements to and from your exchange campus.
 Please keep these costs in mind while budgeting.